rballentine25/CEG2350-OS-concept-usage/Lab02.md

 and push them (sync) with GitHub.
 Only `git` commands are valid answers

-1. git command to view the status of the repository:
+1. git command to view the status of the repository: "git status"
-2. git command example to add a file for tracking:
+2. git command example to add a file for tracking: "git add filename.txt" or "git add ." to add all
-3. git command to commit changes:
+3. git command to commit changes: ' git commit -m "COMMIT MESSAGE" '
 4. git command to sync local commits with GitHub:
 5. git command to sync commits on GitHub to `clone`d repository:

 ## Part 3 Answers